PASTAplus/auth/docs/api/profile.md

 PUT: /auth/v1/profile/<edi_id>

 updateProfile(
-    jwt_token: the token of the requesting client
+    edi_token: the token of the requesting client
     edi_id: the EDI profile identifier
     common_name (optional): The user's new common name email (optional): The user's new preferred email address